Anon231git/GoogleFincanceCSV/README.md

 ---

 **Note**: This extension automates interactions with Google Finance.
 Use responsibly and be aware that Google may update their interface, which could affect the extension's functionality.
+**Code generated via Claude.
+Modified and corrected by Anon231git**